Biden postpones NATO leader meeting after root canal treatment | Politics

 Stoltenberg is due to step down at the end of September after nine years in the post.
 Any new NATO leader needs to balance unified member support for Ukraine while guarding against any developments that would draw the group directly into a war with Russia.

 NATO's secretaries general are generally appointed through a consensus-oriented process, involving all of the group's 31 members.
-The United States exercises outsize influence in all NATO's decisions, putting special attention on Biden's views.
+The United States exercises outsize influence in all NATO decisions, putting special attention on Biden's views.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)